BNewing/Do-You-Know-Your-Geese/README.md

 - You're told if you were right/what the right answer is
 - If you click the 'next' button, you'll be taken to a new image

+I'm also planning on adding in a page that shows different images and/or gifs of geese.
+I'm planning on using the Giphy API with this at some point.

 ## 3. Technologies Used

 - HTML